 Best places to celebrate New Year’s Eve

 Whether you celebrate the end of the year by attending a church service, with your family at home, at a restaurant, with a group of friends or by gathering at an iconic landmark, one thing is common to New Year’s Eve celebrations everywhere: we like to be together.
-So here are a few of the best places to celebrate New Year’s Eve around the world according to well traveled travel writers and bloggers, because, as I just mentioned, I try to avoid crowds on this night so I would not be the best person to give advice!
+So here are a few of the greatest places to celebrate the best New Year’s Eve around the world according to well traveled travel writers and bloggers, because, as I just mentioned, I try to avoid crowds on this night so I would not be the best person to give advice!